pdf-association/arlington-pdf-model/README.md

 ## TestGrammar (C++17)

-A CLI utility that can validate an Arlington grammar (set of TSV files) and perform validation against PDF files.
+A CLI utility that can validate an Arlington grammar (set of TSV files), compare the Arlington PDF Model to the Adobe DVA definition, or perform a detailed validation check of PDF files against the Arlington PDF Model.
 All documentation is now located in [TestGrammar/README.md](TestGrammar/README.md).

 ## GCXML (Java)

 A CLI Java-based proof of concept application that can convert the main Arlington TSV file set (in `./tsv/latest`) into PDF version specific file sets in both TSV and XML formats.
 The XML format is defined by [this schema](xml/schema/objects.xsd).
 In addition, some research oriented queries can be performed using the XML as input.
 Detailed documentation is now located in [gcxml/README.md](gcxml/README.md).

 The Java gcxml.jar file must be run in this top-level folder (such that `./tsv/` and `./xml/` are both sub-folders).

+## 3D and VR visualizations

+The latest Arlington PDF Models for each PDF version can be visualized in 3D or using VR goggles at [https://safedocs.pdfa.org](https://safedocs.pdfa.org).

 ## Linux commands